 Rebel commanders were also very concerned about the "targetting of the Nusra Front, which is a crucial component for the opposition in northern Syria," said Ahelbarra.

-Alongside Ahrar al-Sham and other local factions, the group formerly known as al Nusra Front forms the core of the Army of Conquest, which is credited with capturing the province of Idlib and breaking the siege on Aleppo.
+Alongside Ahrar al-Sham and other local factions, the group formerly known as Nusra forms the core of the Army of Conquest, which is credited for capturing the province of Idlib and breaking the siege on Aleppo.

-In a letter sent to Syrian rebels before the ceasefire, US State Department envoy Michael Ratney urged armed opposition groups to distance themselves from Jabhat Fateh al-Sham, or there would be "severe consequences".
+In a letter sent to Syrian rebels ahead of the ceasefire, US State Department envoy Michael Ratney urged armed opposition groups to distance themselves from Jabhat Fateh al-Sham, or there would be "severe consequences".

 READ MORE: Syria ceasefire deal explained

-According to the deal, aid access to the country's many besieged and "hard-to-reach" areas is due to begin immediately, with government and rebel forces ensuring unimpeded humanitarian access, in particular to Aleppo city.
+According to the deal, aid access to the country's many besieged and "hard-to-reach" areas is set to begin immediately, with government and rebel forces ensuring unimpeded humanitarian access, in particular to Aleppo city.

 Questions remain, however, about how the ceasefire will apply in several parts of the country where Jabhat Fateh al-Sham is present.

 If the ceasefire holds, the deal says that Washington and Moscow will begin joint targeting against hardline groups, including Jabhat Fateh al-Sham, in a week.